Tonzium/POE-codes/README.md

-# Path of Exile Auto Bow Crafter
+# Path of Exile Auto Crafter
-This repository contains a collection of scripts designed to automate the process of crafting bows in Path of Exile to facilitate the generation of in-game currency.
+This repository contains a collection of scripts designed to automate the process of crafting bows and any other item in Path of Exile to facilitate the generation of in-game currency.
 The automation is achieved through a series of scripts, each tailored to craft bows ranging from a simple single bow to multiple bows in a single run.
+Additionally, using regex_roller you can automate any crafting process in game.
+Code is tested using 1920x1080 resolution so it is recommended.
 These scripts are created as a means to explore game automation and are intended for educational purposes only.

 ## Disclaimer